I am a mom of two awesome children who teach me more than I ever thought possible. I love writing, exercise, movies, and LGBT advocacy.

 Here's the thing, folks—all of us have made mistakes, particularly on a linguistic level.
 Amy Robach is a great reporter, and she continues to offer insight into very human issues and ideas.
 It is very tempting to vilify her on multiple levels because of what even a linguist has said is a slip of the tongue, but what can be gained?

 Supposed proof that even the media is racist?

 The thing is, we tend to forget in this very immediate sort of society that we can start blaming people for everything the very second it hits social media, or in this case, real media.
 People make mistakes, as we often remind our children, and while there is significant evidence in the world about racism, a simple slip of the tongue by a well-meaning news reporter should not lead to her immediate demonization.

-What it should lead to is a discussion with our kids about thinking about how we're saying things before we say them - how they sound in our heads does not mean the same as how things actually sound when they come out of our mouths, and we have to take the time to consider that as we begin to speak, particularly when we have such an open forum as the media.
+What it should lead to is a discussion with our kids about thinking about how we're saying things before we say them—how they sound in our heads does not mean the same as how things actually sound when they come out of our mouths.
+We have to take the time to consider that as we begin to speak, particularly when we have such an open forum as the media.